dottjt/reddit_response/README.md

 - Maybe save the link to the post in matches.
 Sounds smart :)
 - possibly capture all possibilities and select the best one.
 I will refine the matches first.
-- have userpanel go red if clicked
-- I figured out how to simplify the sub filter
-- Handle flairs at the very end.
-So that they can have more specific searches.
-- message border turns red when clicking on prelimLink
 - Create all other new messages.
 - Bring next page button to the top of the page.
 Copy it and install it at the top.
 (It will drop to the bottom of the page now, really not a huge deal)
 - Message for providing meditation advice.
-- For inbox messages, console.log why some go unmatched, esepecially the toNotRespond ones.
+- For inbox messages, console.log unmatched thhings, esepecially the toNotRespond ones.

 ### LOW PRIORITY